csjcode/authserver/README.md

 * create controllers/authentication.js
 * add new authentication post in router.js
 * update authenticaton controller with send
-* check for success with postman in chrome
+* check for success with postman in chrome(http://localhost:3090/signup)

 70 - Searching for Users 7:57
+* read in user if passed, check if email exists, if not: save
+* req.body gets contents of req (request)
+* in postman select Body -> raw and JSON
+* add email and password info & test with console log (shos in server console))
+* add user model into controllers/authentication

 71 - Creating User Records 6:31